 No scholarships are currently available for UQ College students.
 However, when you finish your studies with us you may be eligible for financial hardship or faculty-specific scholarships.
 For a full list of scholarship and application criteria go to the website https://scholarships.uq.edu.au/.

-The UQ Union provides emergency student loans and can provide emergency food packages on request for Tertiary Preparation Program and Associate Degree of Business students.
+The UQ Union provides emergency student loans and can provide emergency food packages on request.

 Am I eligible for a concession go card?

-Full time Tertiary Preparation Program and Associate Degree of Business students are eligible for a concession card.
+Full time Tertiary Preparation Program students are eligible for a concession card.
 Proof of enrolment can be obtained from mysinet.

 Details on the application process and eligibility are available on the website https://translink.com.au/tickets-and-fares/concessions/tertiary